Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Added: The player who called in an air taxi can now change it's destination after calling it in
 - Changed: You can now change pylon loadout for pilot and gunner individually in the pylon loadout dialog (like in 3DEN editor)
 - Fixed: Sabotage group choppers did not get deleted if they did not move (Arma problem, sometimes vehicles do not move even if they have a valid waypoint)
+- Added: AI inf unit spotdistance, spottime and aimingspeed changes at night or when there is fog or rain
+- Added: You can put this setVariable ["d_disable_pylonloadout", true] into the init field of an editor placed plane/chopper to disable pylon loadout for this air vehicle
+- Added: Pylon loadout can be disabled completely in the server lobby/params (d_pylon_lodout -> "Pylon loadout enabled:")

 3.99k
 - Fixed: For whatever reason BI dynamic groups dialog script suddenly overwrote teamswitch key handling